Gzy1112/PR_Code/README.md

 These datasets require videos(frames) from MSRVTT and MSVD datasets.
 You can find two datasets [here]([GitHub - whwu95/Cap4Video: 【CVPR'2023 Highlight & TPAMI】Cap4Video: What Can Auxiliary Captions Do for Text-Video Retrieval?](https://github.com/whwu95/Cap4Video)).

-These two new datasets have been uploaded to `./datasets/MSRVTT-Order.json` and `./datasets/MSVD-Order.json`
+These three new datasets have been uploaded to `./datasets/MSRVTT-Order.json`, `./datasets/MSVD-Order.json` and `./datasets/Video-Relation.py`.

 ```python
 import json